carltheperson/advanced-js-objects/chapters/chapter-1.md

 ### Symbol

 Symbols allow you to create your own custom unique values.
-You create a new Symbol value with the built-in `Symbol` function.
+You create a new symbol with the built-in `Symbol` function[^symbol-function].
+^
 ```js
 const mySymbol = Symbol() // Type is Symbol
 ```

-You can optionally give your Symbols a description.
+You can optionally give your symbols a description.
 This is mostly to act as documentation.

 ```js
 const mySymbol = Symbol("This is my Symbol")